Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Introduction

 \section{Introduction}

-Microservices have become very prominent due to shifts from monolithic to modularized and distributed architectures.
-While monoliths are complex and large services running on a single host, microservices are lightweight loosely-coupled services running on distributed systems.
-Inter-service network communication allows these small components that are typically containerized to collaborate and complete actions that would previously be completed by a single monolith.
-They have become a popular choice due to their modularity, which simplifies the development of large applications, allows for elastic scaling, and supports language and framework heterogeneity.
-Microservice deployments are quickly rising in popularity: surveys conducted by O'Reilly in 2020 concluded that 77\% of tech companies have adopted this model for computing~\cite{loukidesswoyer2020}.
+Microservices have become prominent due to shifts from monolithic to modularized and distributed architectures.
+While monoliths are complex and large services running on a single host, microservices are lightweight, loosely-coupled services running in a distributed fashion.
+Inter-service network communication allows these small components, which are typically containerized, to collaborate and complete actions that would previously be completed by a single monolith.
+Microservices have become a popular choice due to their modularity, which simplifies the development of large applications, allows for elastic scaling, and supports language and framework heterogeneity.
+More importantly, microservice deployments are quickly rising in popularity: surveys conducted by O'Reilly in 2020 concluded that $77\%$ of tech companies have adopted this model for computing~\cite{loukidesswoyer2020}.

-Microservice deployments, however, introduce two main complexities that make security challenging: 1) {\bf Dynamism:} Graphs of microservices architectures evolve rapidly due to adding application features~\cite{dsb} making it difficult to keep security policies up to date.
-2) {\bf Heterogeneity:} each service in an application can be developed by different teams in varying programming languages, and hosted on completely different platforms, sometimes across data centers, increasing the attack surface.
+Microservice deployments, however, introduce two main complexities that make security challenging: (1)~{\bf Dynamism:} graphs of microservices architectures evolve rapidly due to new application features~\cite{dsb}, making it difficult to keep security policies up to date; (2)~{\bf Heterogeneity:} each service in an application can be developed by different teams in dissimilar programming languages, and hosted on completely different platforms, sometimes across data centers, increasing the attack surface.
 These challenges are also compounded to a degree by the need to provide low end-to-end latency.
 In the absence of good security protection for microservices, there is risk not only of application compromises but also a risk to other tenants via container escape attacks~\cite{li2021automatic}.